crossmasters/waaila/app/templates/waaila-atiV3-ecommerce/W2330-Orders with incorrectly calculated value/readme.md

 **pass message:** For all orders the sum of products in order equals to the value of whole order.
 **fail message:** There are orders, by which the sum of products in order does not equal to the value of whole order.
 **how to fix message:** You need to check the measurement of order value.
-**description of table displayed in case of failure:** Sample of up to 20 invalid orders (up to 10 highest and up to 10 lowest differences)
+**table displayed in case of failure:** Sample of up to 20 invalid orders (up to 10 highest and up to 10 lowest differences)